 Julie Malan is a registered genetic counsellor with a special interest in breast cancer genetics and the role gene-environment interaction may play in the development of disease.
 She graduated in 1993 with a BSc degree from the University of Pretoria and obtained her MSc degree in Genetic Counselling 5 years later.In 2003 Julie registered as the first private practicing genetic counsellor in South Africa and was appointed as the Genecare consultant genetic counsellor between 2003 and 2007.
-In 2008 she established a business unit of the Genetic Care Centre by working in close collaboration with clinicians at various hospitals in the Gauteng region.
-She also offers telephonic counselling if necessary.
-Julie has built a network of genetic counsellors that forms an extensive referral base for patients with specialised health problems and to ensure that support is provided in the geographical areas where needed.
+In 2008 she established an independent business unit of the Genetic Care Centre by working in close collaboration with clinicians at various hospitals in the Gauteng region.
+She also offers telephonic counselling if necessary to ensure that support is provided in the geographical areas where needed.
 Registered genetic counsellors who are interested to form part of this Genetic Counselling Network are invited to contact us for further information on how to get involved.Qualifications: BSc, MSc (Human Genetics)Field of Practice: Genetic Counselling

 Real-life story – Julie Malan